matobet/doctor-rest/README.md

 ## Documents

 Document is any JSON object that contains the `id` attribute and fields with some restrictions.
 The field name may not contain `'.', '@' ` or start with `'_'` and currently nested objects are not supported (i.e. the document has to contain only flat structure of key: value pairs where value is not object or array).
+Document may optionally contain a special property `_links` with references to to other document collections.

 Documents are grouped into collections (terminology similar to underlying MongoDB).
 Thanks to Doctor's generic approach the structure and content of documents is purely defined by the connector.
-To ease explanation we will use sample entities from the [oVirt project](www.ovirt.org), e.g. VMs, Clusters, DataCenters...
+To ease explanation we will use sample entities from the [oVirt project](http://www.ovirt.org), e.g. VMs, Clusters, DataCenters...

+### Example Documents

+Cluster:

+    {
+        "id": "44c687d0-0ac5-4e2d-b17b-9cff5681f7b1",
+        "name": "Default",
+        "version/major": 3,
+        "version/minor": 6
+    }

+VM:

+    {
+        "id": "1963c0f2-2490-4810-a66f-0e76d81ebea2",
+        "name": "vm1",
+        "status": "up"
+        "_links": {
+            "cluster": "44c687d0-0ac5-4e2d-b17b-9cff5681f7b1",
+            "template": "00000000-0000-0000-0000-000000000000",
+            "disk": ["disk_id_1", "disk_id_2"]
+        }
+    }

+### Creating & Updating Documents

 All manipulation with Doctor's entity collection is done using the REST endpoint `/entities`.
 The individual collections are then identified by singular name of entity - e.g `/entities/vm` or `/entities/cluster`.
 Note that the connector doesn't need to specify the "schema" of these collections beforehand.
 Just push new data and doctor will create the underlying collection as needed.

-### Creating & Updating Documents

 Let's create a new VM